Shanghai city to regulate data from smart vehicle testing

 Additionally, the entities should take relevant measures to protect data confidentiality, form a personal information protection system and are forbidden to conduct illegal trading, transfer and disclosure of relevant data, it said.

-Dozens of automakers, startups and large technology firms in China, ranging from Didi Global Inc to WeRide and internet search leader Baidu Inc, are accelerating work on self-driving vehicle systems, which are widely expected to bring a sea change to the transportation industry.
+Dozens of automakers, startups and large technology firms in China, ranging from Didi Global Inc (DIDI.N) to WeRide and internet search leader Baidu Inc (9888.HK), are accelerating work on self-driving vehicle systems, which are widely expected to bring a sea change to the transportation industry.

 Our Standards: The Thomson Reuters Trust Principles.